Victims of bank scams could be eligible for refunds.

 The Ombudsman has now set the bar at a much higher level and if a Bank refuses to refund victims, it will have to prove that they have been truly negligent.
 The Ombudsman generally sides with the underdog, a precedent has been set and the chances of a Bank winning a similar dispute are slim.

 This decision means that fraud victims who have recently been refused a refund by their Bank on the grounds that they were grossly negligent could resubmit a complaint to their Bank.
 The Bank could reopen the case and revisit the decision made and if they refused to do so, the customer could escalate it to the Ombudsman.
 Customers could also ask the Ombudsman to reopen their case if they have not yet received a final decision.

 Customers have a 6 year window to submit complaints to their Bank for disputed unauthorised transactions and 6 months to refer a rejected complaint to the Ombudsman.

-The Financial Ombudsman Service receives more than 8,000 cases annually involving fraud and scams and believe that it is not fair to automatically rule a customer as being grossly negligent.
+The Financial Ombudsman Service receives more than 8,000 cases annually involving fraud and scams and believes that it is not fair to automatically rule a customer as being grossly negligent.

-Furthermore, it is cynical for Banks to try and take this stance towards fraud victims and refuse to pay out compensation that is justifiable in the eyes of the Ombudsman.
+It is cynical for Banks to try and take this stance towards victims of bank scams and refuse to pay out compensation that is justifiable in the eyes of the Ombudsman.
 The relentless pursuit of closing bank branches has forced more customers to manage their affairs online, with a corresponding rise in fraud in tandem with more sophisticated scam and fraud techniques.